-Household income used in assessment Student Assessment Parental Assessment Partner Assessment Income support \checkmark \checkmark \checkmark Industrial Death benefits scheme pension \checkmark \checkmark \checkmark Industrial Injuries Benefit: Industrial injuries disablement benefit Industrial reduced earnings allowance Industrial injuries retirement allowance \checkmark \checkmark \checkmark Invalidity Benefit \checkmark \checkmark \checkmark Job Seekers Allowance \checkmark \checkmark \checkmark Maintenance paid into household by someone not resident in the household (this belongs to the person it is paid to regardless of who it is paid for) ~ ~ Maternity Allowance \checkmark \checkmark \checkmark Retirement Pension \checkmark \checkmark \checkmark Severe Disablement Allowance \checkmark \checkmark \checkmark Statutory Sick Pay \checkmark \checkmark \checkmark Statutory Maternity / Paternity / Adoption Pay \checkmark \checkmark \checkmark Universal Credit - all elements should be disregarded except the standard allowance (e.g. disregard amounts for children, disability, housing, etc.) If a reduction has been applied to the UC award, it should be assumed that this reduction was applied to the standard allowance first. \checkmark \checkmark \checkmark

-Widowed Parent's Allowance \checkmark \checkmark \checkmark War widow's Pension / war pension \checkmark \checkmark \checkmark
+Table 2: Household income used in assessment Student Assessment Parental Assessment Partner Assessment Severe Disablement Allowance \checkmark \checkmark \checkmark Statutory Sick Pay \checkmark \checkmark \checkmark Statutory Maternity / Paternity / Adoption Pay \checkmark \checkmark \checkmark Universal Credit - all elements should be disregarded except the standard allowance (e.g. disregard amounts for children, disability, housing, etc.) If a reduction has been applied to the UC award, it should be assumed that this reduction was applied to the standard allowance first. \checkmark \checkmark ~ Widowed Parent's Allowance \checkmark \checkmark \checkmark War widow's Pension / war pension \checkmark \checkmark \checkmark

-Deductions from Income (Parental & Partner Income) Student Assessment Parental Assessment Partner Assessment Maintenance for former partners and other children in the family, not in the household \checkmark \checkmark Maintenance for any children and / or former partner not living in the household \checkmark
+Table 3: Deductions from Income(Parental & Partner Income) Student Assessment Parental Assessment Partner Assessment Maintenance for any children and / or former partner not living in the household \checkmark Maintenance for former partners and other children in the family, not in the household \checkmark \checkmark

-Deductions from calculated contribution (Parental & partner Income) Student Assessment Parental Assessment Partner Assessment Other children in the household who are dependent on the parents/spouse (£152) \checkmark \checkmark Maintenance paid in support of other (parentally supported) student(s) \checkmark \checkmark
+Table 4: Deductions from calculated contribution (Parental & partner Income) Student Assessment Parental Assessment Partner Assessment Maintenance paid in support of other (parentally supported) student(s) \checkmark \checkmark Other children in the household who are dependent on the parents/spouse (£152) \checkmark \checkmark